rianmcguire/1brc-ruby/slides.md

 </div>

 <!--
+What are we looking at here?

+The width of the boxes is the percentage of time
+The y-axis is the callstack

+(compare with 002 yjit code)

 * The slowest method we're using is String#split (37% of time)
 * We're spending 11% of time in GC